AndreaN33/EECS301-Lab2/Lab2-Guide/HDL-StarterGuide.md

 end structural;
 ```

 **NOTE:** You'll notice how much more VHDL text is required to implement the same logic as the Verilog implementation.
-This is the primary complaint when comparing VHDL vs Verilog.
+This is the primary complaint when comparing VHDL to Verilog.

 **NOTE:** Mixed-language designs are possible and are supported by the version of Quartus and ModelSim used for the class.